Tonsil Surgery in Princeton and Monroe, NJ

 During your consultation, you’ll discuss with Dr. Kay the symptoms you’ve experienced and their severity.
 Dr. Kay will assess your medical issues in order to determine if they can be resolved by removing the tonsils.
 If you are a good candidate for the procedure, you will be able to schedule surgery at your convenience.
 You’ll also have the opportunity to ask any questions you have about the procedure.

-Since 1993, board-certified New Jersey otolaryngologist Dr. Scott Kay has been treating patients at his Central New Jersey area practice, including those throughout Princeton and Plainsboro.
+Since 1993, board-certified New Jersey otolaryngologist Dr. Scott Kay has been treating patients at his Central New Jersey area practice, including those throughout Princeton, Monroe and Plainsboro.
 Patients choose Dr. Kay for elite medical and surgical care relating to ear, nose, and throat issues.
 To schedule a consultation, please contact us today.